1 Broadway # 14, Cambridge, MA 02142

 Today, there are no therapies that specifically address the myriad factors that accelerate tumor growth in overweight and obese patients with cancer.

-SynDevRx is filling that gap, thus giving hope to the thousands of patients for whom traditional treatments don’t work.
-We believe that by correcting the underlying metabolic dysfunction, we can reduce the tumor-stimulating hormones and inflammation while also directly treating the tumor in our target patient population.
+SynDevRx is filling that gap, thus giving hope to the thousands of patients for whom traditional treatments wither don’t work at all or only work for a short time.
+We believe that by correcting the underlying metabolic dysfunction, SDX-7320 can reduce the tumor-stimulating hormones and inflammation while also directly treating the tumor in our target patient population.
 This hypothesis — which we’re exploring through clinical trials — is guiding the development of our lead compound.